francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/004-Histogram_representation.rst

-Interpreting Results with the Histogram representation
+Viewing Results with the Histogram Representation
 ====================================

 In the histogram (or bar graph) representation, the combination of 0’s and